WEDDINGS

 Director

 Rupert Preston Bell has been involved with cathedral music all his life.
 He was a boy chorister at Rochester Cathedral, and as a student at Cambridge sang with the chapel choir of Jesus College, where he met his wife Caroline.
 They both still sing with the Cambridge Taverner Choir, of which Rupert is deputy conductor.
 He has been an alto Lay Clerk at Lincoln and Southwark cathedrals, and deputised at a number of London churches.
-He is now Director of Music at the church of King Charles the Martyr where he also organises a high-profile concert series.
+He is now Director of Music at the church of King Charles the Martyr in Tunbridge Wells and his work as Director of the concert series Music at King Charles was recognised by the Tunbridge Wells International Music Festival who gave him their annual award for services to music in the region in 2011.
+Since 2013 he has also directed Cambridge Renaissance Voices.

 Organist